Apurve7/Arduino-with-Tricolour-LED-and-Push-Button/README.md

 Click the Upload button to send the program to your Arduino.

 Press the push button.
-The LED should cycle through red, green, and blue.
+The LED should cycle through blue, green, and red.

 Release the button.
 The blinking should stop immediately.